gerth2/smarthome-devices/readme.md

 # Current

 ## Alpha
 Alpha is the upstairs ESP8266-based thermometer.
-It provides a simple web interface for debugging, and hooks to the MTTQ server for display in HomeAssistant.
+It provides a simple web interface for debugging, and hooks to the MQTT server for display in HomeAssistant.

 # Future/Planned

 ## Beta
 Alpha is the main-floor ESP8266-based thermometer.
-It provides a simple web interface for debugging, and hooks to the MTTQ server for display in HomeAssistant.
+It provides a simple web interface for debugging, and hooks to the MQTT server for display in HomeAssistant.

 ## Gamma
 Alpha is the downstairs ESP8266-based thermometer.
-It provides a simple web interface for debugging, and hooks to the MTTQ server for display in HomeAssistant.
+It provides a simple web interface for debugging, and hooks to the MQTT server for display in HomeAssistant.

 ## TBD 1
 An ESP8266 with two accelerometers attached.
 The accelerometers are affixed to my washer and dryer, and detect vibration.
-Based on the vibration pattern, they report a state to the MTTQ server, which HomeAssistant can use to trigger actions (like sending me a text message).
+Based on the vibration pattern, they report a state to the MQTT server, which HomeAssistant can use to trigger actions (like sending me a text message).

 ## TBD 2
 An ESP8266 connected to two split-core current sensors, placed around the Mains input to the house.
 At a minimum, track current/power usage in the house.
 More advanced usage might be identifying different power-consumption signatures.... to be seen...